-Mark Hamill Strikes Back: Mocks Senator’s Bizarre Use Of Tauntauns In Anti-Green New Deal Rant
+Mark Hamill Strikes Back, Mocks Senator’s Bizarre Use Of Tauntauns In Anti-Green New Deal Rant

 “I’m using an oversized photo of @SenMikeLee as a prop to push my #MAGA (#MoronsAlwaysGaslightAmericans),” Hamill wrote.

-In another tweet, Hamill expressed his initial disbelief that the image of a sitting U.S. Senator using an oversized photo of Hamill astride a tauntaun from The Empire Strikes Back was real and not a funny meme or creation of the internet.
+In another tweet, Hamill expressed his initial disbelief that the image of a sitting U.S. senator using an oversized photo of Hamill astride a tauntaun from The Empire Strikes Back was real and not a funny meme or creation of the internet.

 I was foolish to think this was photoshopped.
 Had I recognized that this guy was a Republican, I would have instantly realized this was his argument against Global Warming. ❄️????️☃️ #CongressSmellsBadOnTheInside https://t.co/Ofbk1h7GxM